🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 plt.show()

-Mobility $\mu$ is obtained from electrical conductivity $\sigma$ and Hall coefficient $R_H$:
+The mobility $\mu$ is obtained from the electrical conductivity $\sigma$ and the Hall coefficient $R_H$:

 $$ \mu = \sigma R_H $$